 For today, I have for you an update to the top photography spots list on this blog.
 And the new list I added today, is the Top Photography spots in Amstardam list.
 So head over to check it out :) And if you want, here are all the lists available, that you can find on this blog.

 It’s time to add another city to my top 5 photography spots list, and today it’s Amsterdam.
 As Amsterdam is very much about the canals, the places I will mention here are mostly on them, and really capture the look of the city center.
 There are specific popular spots with photographers, but they are a bit harder to find if you don’t know the location, as the canals are similar around the area, and it’s hard to identify certain spots from just the photos.
-So as always, I will be including the GPS locations, to make you search easier :)
+So as always, I will be including the GPS locations, to make your search easier :)

 I will include more than 5 spots this time (keeping the name for consistency :)), and I will also include two spots in Zaandam.
-Zaandam is a smaller city near Amsterdam (I’m not sure if its like a city part of Amsterdam or not), that you can reach within minutes by train.
-It includes some great photo spots, which you really have to check out :) As some spot are further away, I will also try to include simple directions how to get there.
+Zaandam is a smaller city near Amsterdam (I’m not sure if it’s like a city part of Amsterdam or not), that you can reach within minutes by train.
+It includes some great photo spots, which you really have to check out :) As some spots are further away, I will also try to include simple directions on how to get there.

 Don’t forget to check out other available lists: